-The buildings of the Medical, Legal, Dental and Pharmaceutical Departments of the University of Maryland are located in the vicinity of Lombard and Greene Streets, in the City of Baltimore, the Law School building being at the southeast corner of Redwood and Greene Streets.
-This building, modern in every respect and specially designed for lawschool work, was erected in 1931.
+The buildings of the Schools of Law, Medicine, Dentistry and Pharmacy of the University of Maryland are located in the vicinity of Lombard and Greene Streets, in the City of Baltimore, the Law School building being at the southeast corner of Redwood and Greene Streets.
+This building, modern in every respect and specially designed for law-school work, was erected in 1931.
 It is a three-story building of colonial design, devoted exclusively to law-school purposes.
 The first floor contains a large auditorium, students' lounge, the administrative offices and the women's locker room; on the second floor are four large classrooms; the third floor is devoted to the practice court, a large reading room, and offices for the law faculty and librarian; in the basement is the men's locker room.
 The entire west wing of the building is devoted to stack space, affording room for more than 50,000 volumes.

-The Law Library contains an extensive collection of carefully selected textbooks and treatises; several complete sets of the reports of the Court of Appeals of Maryland, the Baltimore City Reports and the reports of the Supreme Court of the United States including, in addition to the official reports, the Lawyers' Edition and the Supreme Court Reporter; the National Reporter System and the reports of the courts of last resort of all the states prior thereto; the United States statutes, recent editions of the statute law of all states, and several sets of the Maryland Codes of Public General and Local Laws and the Maryland Session Laws; the Federal Reporter and Federal Supplement; the New York Supplement; the English Law Reports since 1865 and the English Reprint and English Common Law and Chancery Reports covering the period prior to that date; several sets of all Maryland digests; the American Digest System; the English and Empire Digest and Halsbury's Laws and Statutes of England; all of the selected case series of annotated reports; all of the leading legal periodicals, law encyclopedias, citators, and other search books.
-Ample provision has been made for systematic addition to the library each year.
-The library now contains some 17,000 standard volumes.
-It is open on weekdays for the use of the students from 9:00 A. M. to 10:30 P. M.; a librarian is in charge during those hours to assist the students in finding and using the books.
-Students will be permitted to use the books freely in the reading room, but, without special permission, will not be allowed to take them from the library; violation of this rule may be regarded as cause for suspension or dismissal.
+The Law Library now contains more than 17,500 volumes.
+Included therein are several complete sets of the Maryland and Baltimore City reports; all the editions, official and unofficial, of the Supreme Court reports and the inferior Federal courts; the National Reporter System and the reports of the courts of last resort of all states prior thereto, as well as the published decisions of some of the more important inferior state courts; the English Law Reports since 1865 and the English Reprint and English Common Law and Chancery Reports covering the period prior to that time; the various selected case series of annotated reports; the statute law of the United States, the several states, and Great Britain, as well as multiple sets of all Maryland codes and session laws; the American Digest System, the English and Empire Digest, and multiple sets of all Maryland digests; a large collection of carefully selected textbooks and treatises; all of the leading legal periodicals, encyclopedias, citators, and other search books.

+The library is open on weekdays for the use of the students from 9:00 A. M. to 10:30 P.M.; a librarian is in charge during those hours to assist the students in finding and using the books.
+Students are permitted to use the books freely in the reading room, but, without special permission, are not allowed to take them from the library; violation of this rule may be regarded as cause for suspension or dismissal.

-The library of the Peabody Institute and the Enoch Pratt Free Library also are available to students.
+The library of the Peabody Institute and the Enoch Pratt Free Library are also available to students.